wondrousWebWorks/burgersaurus-rex/testing.md

 - **Fix**

-    I added an if statement in `stripe-elements.js` to determine whether the checkbox element exists before trying to check its status and to set the value explicitely as `false` if no checkbox is found.
+    I added an if statement in `stripe-elements.js` to determine whether the checkbox element exists before trying to check its status and to set the value explicitly as `false` if no checkbox is found.

 - **Verdict**